Fight Drug Crime Charges in San Diego

-A federal drug crime lawyer should begin to gather essential facts and investigate your case without delay.
+A federal drug crime lawyer in San Diego should begin to gather essential facts and investigate your case without delay.
 Waiting for the prosecution to build their case and provide evidence will not get you the best possible outcome in your criminal case.
 A strong defense includes a thorough and detailed evaluation of the strength of the prosecution’s evidence.
 An experienced and knowledgeable lawyer knows how proper police procedures should be followed and can build a strong defense when flaws in the evidence are discovered.

 The first question in any drug offense case is whether or not the police conducted an illegal search of your automobile, home or yourself.
 The fourth amendment of the U.S. Constitution gives you a right of protection against illegal searched and seizures by the police.
-An experienced defense attorney must understand the law of search and seizure.
-Our experienced attorneys represent clients who face all types of drug crimes including drug possession, possession with intent to sell, cultivation of marijuana, drug trafficking, drug manufacturing, drug distribution.
+An experienced San Diego defense attorney must understand the law of search and seizure.
+Our experienced lawyers represent clients who face all types of drug crimes including drug possession, possession with intent to sell, cultivation of marijuana, drug trafficking, drug manufacturing, drug distribution.

-The consequences for those facing drug charges can be significant and may come to effect a persons life for many years following the outcome of a case.
+The consequences for those facing drug charges can be significant and may come to effect a person's life for many years following the outcome of a case.
 It is important to have comprehensive and experienced representation which will exhaust every option available to avoid custody or jail time where possible.